jesusjorge/pysite/README.md

 This doesn’t feel like proper software.
 It acts more like an aggressive and invasive Trojan Horse, packed with hacks and virus like behavior.
 But instead of harming your machine, it delivers software using extremely questionable, borderline-illegal methods.

 ---
+I don't ask users if they wish to do a pip install.
+I do it myself automatically.
+Looks dangerous, I admit.

+---
 I like to move my important code to the top of my source file.
 That means that "resources" inside such file will be put at the bottom.
 And because of that, I will do weird things like flipping the code over.